 In an attempt to educate and inform students interested in PCS, the school holds approximately ten information meetings prior to the open public lottery, several of which are bilingual and held in locations throughout Santa Cruz County.
 PCS information sessions provide an overview of our academic program, student support services, extracurricular opportunities, campus life, school governance, and parent involvement.
 With a focused charter, it is clear that PCS remains a school of choice for its students.
 We are not a comprehensive small public high school, and we encourage all of our prospective students and families to consider all their needs and wants in making the decision to study at PCS.
+In the future, PCS will not require applicants to attend an information session, although we will continue to offer them so that potential PCS families can learn about the Charter School and its programs prior to applying.
 The students, parents, administration and faculty remain committed to the vision of the school and the challenges it represents.
 The elements of the vision statement give the best sense of the stakeholder commitment:

-- PCS maintains high academic and artistic standards. - PCS ensures that each student graduates with the foundation of coherent, relevant knowledge required for lifelong cultural maturity. - PCS is committed to supporting students to study hard to be prepared to attend and succeed at any UC or similarly high quality private or public university. - PCS concentrates on quality instruction in the core academic areas of language arts, mathematics, science and history so that all students are prepared to take and pass advanced placement exams in these subject areas prior to graduation. - PCS prepares students for dynamic engagement in the fine and performing arts.
+- PCS maintains high academic and artistic standards. - PCS ensures that each student graduates with the foundation of coherent, relevant knowledge required for lifelong cultural maturity. - PCS is committed to supporting students to study hard to be prepared to attend and succeed at any UC or similarly high quality private or public university. - PCS concentrates on quality instruction in the core academic areas of language arts, mathematics, science and history so that all students are prepared to take and pass advanced placement exams in these subject areas prior to graduation.

-- PCS curriculum is sequential and carefully articulated to provide a clear path to college. - PCS teachers demonstrate mastery of and enthusiasm for their subject matter as well as the ability to communicate it effectively to students. - PCS regards parental involvement as integral and essential to its success. - PCS has worked tirelessly in its efforts to obtain a facility that supports these goals.
+- PCS prepares students for dynamic engagement in the fine and performing arts. - PCS curriculum is sequential and carefully articulated to provide a clear path to college. - PCS teachers demonstrate mastery of and enthusiasm for their subject matter as well as the ability to communicate it effectively to students. - PCS regards parental involvement as integral and essential to its success. - PCS has worked tirelessly in its efforts to obtain a facility that supports these goals.